hejian3/py3dtiles/docs/cli.rst

     $ export_tileset -d my_directory -o 10000 10000 0

-The database export requires a user name, a database name, the name of the table and its column that contains the geometry and (optionaly) the name of the column that contains the object's ID and the host and port.
+The database export requires a connexion info string, the name of the table and its column that contains the geometry and (optionally) the name of the column that contains the object's ID.
 Usage example:

 .. code-block:: shell

-    $ py3dtiles export -t table -D database -c geometry_column -i id -u oslandia -H localhost -P 5432
+    $ py3dtiles export -D "dbame=mydb user=me host=localhost port=5432" -t table -c geometry_column -i id